Schedule

 Slurm

-• Simple Linux Utility for Resource Management: Slurm
+• Simple Linux Utility for Resource Management: slurm

 • Free open source job scheduler for linux systems